Eigenvalues and Stability Properties of Multiplication Operators and Multiplication Semigroups

 We are interested in the extent to which stability properties of the pointwise semigroups determine stability properties (see the sections below) of the corresponding multiplication semigroup.
-This is not always the case, as we see in the following example which is a modification of Zabzyk's classical counterexample to the spectral mapping theorem for $C_0$-semigoups (See \cite{enna00} p.
+This is not always the case as is illustrated by a simple modification of Zabzyk's classical counterexample to the spectral mapping theorem for $C_0$-semigroups (cf. \cite{enna00} p.
 273, Counterexample 3.4).

-\begin{exm} Let $H$ be the Hilbert space $\ell^2(\N)$.
-For each $n\in\N$ we consider the operator $A_n$ on $H$ with $n$-dimensional range defined by the infinite matrix